aguilarcarboni/cerebro/README.md

 ```

 ### Results
-- Scored a 85% on the project.
+- Scored a 85% in the project.

 ### created by [@aguilarcarboni](https://github.com/aguilarcarboni/)